ahronmoshe/md5db/README.md

 # md5db
-create md5 data base with the solution
+Creates databases of md5 hashes with the solution